Jomuse05/Hypermedia-project---Curriculum-Vitae/README.md

 [https://www.figma.com/design/vGQfMNc5nuwqi146Eisy82/Curriculm-Vitale](url)

 PD: I'm not sure what happened with Figma, but now the interface is different from the last time.
 I’ve done my best to create a simple design for what my website might look like.
+If the link doesn't work, copy it into the Google search bar.